 Dr. Donna Jacob

 Marinus Otte and Donna Jacob brought WERG to the Department of Biological Sciences in the Fall of 2006.
 Prior to that, the research group, then known as the Wetland Ecology Research Group, had been going strong at University College Dublin, Ireland (1992-2006).
 Dr. Jacob joined the private sector to work as an environmental scientist with Houston Engineering in Fargo in 2014.

 The aims for the research group are to train graduate and undergraduate students in scientific research, particularly wetlands, plants, biogeochemistry, watershed ecology and metals in the environment.
 WERG research covers a wide range of scales, from microscopic (e.g. biogeochemical processes in the rhizosphere of plants) to landscape (e.g. chemical and ecological connectivity between prairie potholes across North Dakota).
 Regardless of the scale, the central theme is biogeochemistry and the interactions between multiple elements in wet environments.

-The group works to collaborate with a variety of researchers, including soils scientists, geologists, environmental engineers, microbiologists, as well as with groups underpinning management of natural resources, such the Minnesota Department of Natural Resources, the Department of Natural Resources of Red Lake Indian Reservation, and the North Dakota Department of Health, Division of Water Quality.
+The group works to collaborate with a variety of researchers, including soil scientists, geologists, environmental engineers, microbiologists, as well as with groups underpinning management of natural resources, such the Minnesota Department of Natural Resources, the Department of Natural Resources of Red Lake Indian Reservation, and the North Dakota Department of Health, Division of Water Quality.